Robbie Grossman Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 11th in the league.

-- The Mariners have a 3.62 team ERA that ranks third among all league pitching staffs.
+- The Mariners' 3.84 team ERA ranks ninth among all MLB pitching staffs.

-- Mariners pitchers combine to give up 47 home runs (0.8 per game), the first-fewest in baseball.
+- Mariners pitchers combine to allow the first-fewest home runs in baseball (51 total, 0.9 per game).

+- The Mariners are sending Miller (3-2) out for his seventh start of the season.
+He is 3-2 with a 3.00 ERA and 31 strikeouts in 36 2/3 innings pitched.

+- The righty's most recent time out was on Tuesday against the New York Yankees, when he threw 4 2/3 innings, surrendering eight earned runs while giving up 11 hits.

 © 2023 Data Skrive.
 All rights reserved.